-Since the COVID-19 outbreak, business is far from “running as usual”, which is why we are writing this blog with the aim of summarising the raft of measures that have been announced by the government regarding financial support and to ensure you are aware of the latest schemes put in motion to help your venture.
+Since the COVID-19 outbreak, business is far from “running as usual”, which is why we are writing this blog with the aim of summarising the raft of measures that have been announced by the government regarding financial support and to ensure you are aware of the latest schemes and extensions put in motion to help your venture.

 You are eligible for the scheme if:

 – Your business is UK based, with turnover of no more than £45 million per year.

 – Have a borrowing proposal which, were it not for the COVID-19 pandemic, would be considered viable by the lender, and for which the lender believes the provision of finance will enable your business to trade out of any short-to-medium term difficulty.

 – Smaller businesses from any sector can apply for the full amount of the facility/

 The British Business Bank has also announced the list of current accredited lenders & partners as of 27th November 2020, accessible here.
 Note that not every accredited lender can provide every type of finance listed, so use the filter buttons to find the lender right for you.

 Since this article was initially published (i.e. March 2020) the government has announced a range of schemes such as the Future Fund (available till 31st January 2021), Bounce Bank Loan Scheme (BBLS) (available till 31st January 2021).
 To check the latest updates on the various financial support for businesses during COVID-19 view government page here.

 Other highlights from w/c 23rd March 2020 for small businesses: